KxSystems/docs/docs/basics/ipc.md

 4
 ```

-A useful shorthand for a single-shot get is:
+A useful shorthand for a one-shot get is:

 ```q
 q)`::5001 "1+1"